vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 ## Create a Connection

 :::info
 The following steps are also provided in the Vantage Kubernetes agent Helm chart repository.
-See [the repository](https://github.com/vantage-sh/helm-charts/tree/main/charts/vantage-kubernetes-agent) for all value configurations.
+See [the Helm chart repository](https://github.com/vantage-sh/helm-charts/tree/main/charts/vantage-kubernetes-agent) for all value configurations.
 :::

 To set up a _new_ Kubernetes agent connection: